jydpsin/Wiz-feedbackApplication/README.md

-# Node.js USer Feedback Application Deployment on AWS EKS
+# Node.js Customer Feedback Application Deployment on AWS EKS

 This guide explains how to deploy a Node.js application on an AWS EKS instance and integrate it with MongoDB on AWS EC2.